Denito37/advice-generator-app-main/README.md

 - CSS
 - JS
 - Advice slip API
+- localStorage web API

 **Features**:
-- Generate a quote by tapping the 'dice' button
+- Generate a quote by tapping the 'dice' button || 'Enter/Return'
-- Save a quote in the 'Likes' section by tapping the 'heart' button
+- Save a quote in the 'Likes' section by tapping the 'heart' button || 'S' key
-- Delete your saves with the 'X' button
+- Delete your saves with the 'X' button || 'Backspace/Delete'
 - Keep track of your total rolls for the session with the roll counter
+- Keeps your likes saved to your device

 **Purpose**:
 - Fun to past the time with while possible getting advice that can